AbdullahButt2611/DJPortolio/README.md

 - The navigation bar will change its background after some scrolling depending on the background.
 - The navlinks will be provided a path to show that which section is curently active on the screen.
 - The mixitup library has bee used to categorize the projects of the client and to provide the amazing interface for the users.
+- SwiperJS Library has been used in the testimonial section to make the swiping effect on the testimonials.
 <br><br>

 ## Resources